Greenfields (song)

 "Greenfields" is a song written by Frank Miller, Richard Dehr, and Terry Gilkyson (The Easy Riders) and performed by the Brothers Four.
-In 1960, the track reached No. 2 on the Billboard Hot 100, No. 2 in Canada, and No. 40 on the UK Singles Chart.
+In 1960, the track reached No. 2 on the Billboard Hot 100 and No. 2 in Canada as well.
+In Europe the single reached No. 40 on the Record Retailer Single Chart and No. 1 in Norway.

 It was featured on their 1960 album, The Brothers Four.
 The Brothers Four version ranked No. 13 on Billboard magazine's Top 100 songs of 1960.
 It was also nominated for Grammy Award for Best Performance by a Vocal Group and Grammy Award for Best Ethnic or Traditional Folk Recording.

+The Four Brothers performed Greenfields on The Ed Sullivan Show, where lead singer Dick Foleys voice is said to have cracked.
+Greenfields featured on the bands golden anniversary album, that was released in 2010, where members of the Sno-King Chorale joined the band on the track.
+The band is best known for Greenfields.